A birding experience in the region of Tadoussac

 Our rates

-For a group of 1 to 3 people for a 4-hour tour, the rate is $300, plus $40 per additional person (this does not include accommodation, transportation, meals, or tips).
+For a group of 1 to 3 people for a 4-hour tour, the rate range from $225 to $375, plus $40 per additional person (this does not include accommodation, transportation, meals, or tips).

 This rate is before taxes, and children under 12 years of age are admitted free of charge.